Russian submarine Karelia: Construction and service

 Karelia was laid down in the Sevmash shipbuilding yard in February 1987 and was launched in 1988.
 It bears the name of a region of northwestern Russia (and eastern Finland).
 It was commissioned into the Soviet Navy in 1989, and after the dissolution of the Soviet Union, it was transferred to the Russian Navy.

 Karelia underwent modernisation at Zvezdochka shipyard in northern Russia between 2004 and 2009.
 The submarine had 100 new components added which included the TVR-671RM rocket torpedo system and the RSM-54 Sineva SLBMs.
 Other upgrades included noise reduction, better vessel-tracking capabilities and improved survivability.
 The submarine has fired over 14 missiles and has traveled more than 140000 nmi.

 In April 2000, Vladimir Putin, then the Acting President of Russia, spent the night in the submarine at a depth of over 50 metres, and oversaw the Northern Fleet exercises.
 Officers demonstrated to Putin how ballistic missiles were launched, and Putin was made an honorary submariner after he followed the traditional submariner's ritual of drinking seawater.
 In February 2022, the submarine participated in the Grom-2022 strategic nuclear exercises, which were held in the context of the prelude to the Russian invasion of Ukraine.
 The submarine successfully launched a Sineva ballistic missile from a position in the Barents Sea.

 The submarine was reported in modernization refit as of 2025.
+It was completed in 2026.